 VISION

-The Food Commons is an educational and community farm that honors Indigenous foodways and supports food security for present and future generations.
+The Food Commons is an educational and community farm that honours Indigenous foodways and supports food security for present and future generations.

 MISSION